MicrosoftDocs/memdocs/windows-365/troubleshooting.md

 The [on-premises network connection checks](health-checks.md) help to make sure that network connectivity is working.
 Always retry the on-premises network connection if you suspect networking issues might be causing issues.
 Using the on-premises network connection checks will help to ensure that repeated and consistent checks are used as the first troubleshooting step.

 Keep in mind that the on-premises network connection checks are validating the infrastructure configuration of your environment.
-They do not run check to validate any additional configuration or applications deployed to Cloud PCs after provisioning by Microsoft Endpoint Manager or 3rd party agents.
-These agents or configurations can introduce additional issues that the on-premises network connection cannot test for ahead of provisioning.
+They don't run checks to validate any additional configuration or applications deployed to Cloud PCs after provisioning by Microsoft Endpoint Manager or 3rd party agents.
+These agents or configurations can introduce additional issues that the on-premises network connection can't test for ahead of provisioning.

 For example, if you deploy a VPN client to all devices in Microsoft Endpoint Manager, make sure that this client doesn’t: